Arrow BOOK

 • Improved function and activity tolerance

-• Adjustable therapy with a trial confirmation stage
+• Adjustable therapy confirmed through a trial stage

-• Potential reduction in medication reliance for some patients
+• Possible reduction in medication reliance for some patients

 Possible Risks and Side Effects